Updated May 11, 2017

-The first Fair was held on the school grounds; today, that location houses the Mat-Su Borough offices.
+The first Fair was held in and around what is now the Matanuska-Susitna Borough building.
 The inaugural event coincided with the opening of the Knik River Bridge, which linked the city of Anchorage and the Valley by road for the first time.
 This, combined with the railroad, meant that people from all over the state could attend.
 That year’s events included the crowning of the Fair queen, a baby show, boxing matches, horse races, dances, a rodeo and baseball games.
 There were also hundreds of agricultural entries, including giant cabbages, grain, carrots, onions, celery, peas and other vegetables.

 The giant cabbage contest tradition began in 1941, when the manager of the Alaska Railroad offered a $25 prize for the largest cabbage.
 Max Sherrod of the Valley took the prize with a 23 pounder.